kord/DungeonsAndDiagrams/README.md

 ## Features

-- Arbitrary sized puzzled on the original scheme.
+- Arbitrarily sized puzzles on the original scheme.
-- Every produced puzzle has exactly one solution.
+- Every generated puzzle has exactly one solution.
-- Individual puzzles shareable by url.
+- Individual puzzles shareable by URL.
 - Pleasing wall/floor marking in the style of the original.
-- Infinte undo.
+- Infinite undo.
-- Single-page static site with all of the computing done in your browser.
+- Static single-page site with all of the computing done in your browser.

 ## Non-features